franky1964/robotframework-liveresults/README.md

  - The default name of the page is "RF_liveResults.html', it is located in the same directory as 'report.html' and 'log.html'
  - The result "PASS" or "FAIL" contains a link to the detailed testcase log
  - "SKIP" is set as testcase result if the Testsuite Setup was executed with an error
- - In case of captured vidoes the colum "Critical' contains a link to the captured video of the testcase execution (the following library has to be installed for this option: <a href="https://github.com/mihaiparvu/ScreenCapLibrary">ScreenCapLibrary</a>
+ - In case of captured videos the column "Critical' contains a link to the captured video of the testcase execution (the following library has to be installed for this option: <a href="https://github.com/mihaiparvu/ScreenCapLibrary">ScreenCapLibrary</a>
 ---